misterrodg/VidMapper/README.md

 it is designed to be a stopgap for any facilities that do not have available vidmap data, or low traffic facilities that might not merit a FOIA request.

+## Testing Note

+If you would like to test your maps prior to loading them into [vNAS Data Admin](https://data-admin.virtualnas.net/login), [GeoJSON.io](https://geojson.io) is a great tool.

 ## Requirements

 Python3.8 or Later (Tested with Python 3.10.12)